 R. v.
 Davidson

-Dr. Charles Kenneth Davidson was a medical doctor charged with four counts of unlawfully using an instrument and one count of conspiring to use an instrument or other means with intent to procure the miscarriage of a woman.
-The Court found that an abortion would be lawful if the accused held an honest and reasonable belief that the abortion was both “necessary” and “proportionate.”
-In this context, “necessary” means that the abortion was necessary to prevent serious harm to the woman’s life and/or physical or mental health, beyond the normal dangers of pregnancy and childbirth.
-“Proportionate” means the abortion was not out proportion with the danger to be averted.
-The jury applied Menhennitt J’s interpretation of the law and acquitted Dr. Davidson of the charges.
+In R. v.
+Davidson Supreme Court of Victoria (1969), Dr. Charles Kenneth Davidson, a medical doctor, was charged with four counts of unlawfully using an instrument and one count of conspiring to use an instrument or other means with intent to procure the miscarriage of a woman.
+The Supreme Court of Victoria held that an abortion would be lawful if the accused had an honest and reasonable belief that the procedure was both “necessary” and “proportionate.”

 Topics